Skip to content

 • Priority: Determines which resolver is used first if multiple are registered.
 Higher values mean higher priority.

-• Resolver Function: A simple function that checks the table and field names to decide if a field is a primary key.
+• Resolver Function: A function that takes the table name and field name, and returns true if the field is a primary key.

 Simple Example